-This exhibit highlights important examples from the Cathedral collection, as well as examples from the selection of books on church music held in the Library.
+This book exhibition highlights important examples from the Cathedral Choir Collection, as well as examples from the selection of books on church music held in the Library.

 The Armagh Cathedral Collection

 The Armagh Cathedral Collection consists of 429 volumes, containing around 4,000 pieces of music, which include sacred and secular, instrumental and choral music from a range of national and international composers prominent between the 17th and 20th centuries.